 - Pay off debt rather than transferring it to a new account.

 - Don't close unused credit card accounts just to raise your credit score.

 - Don't get new credit cards that you don't need just to increase the credit available to you.

 Finally, don't give up hope just because you have a low score.
 If you think there are mistakes on your credit report, you can get a copy of the report, fix the problem, and explain the situation to the lender.
 For more information, see How to Clean Up Your Credit Report.
 Some lenders may override credit scores if they think you are a good risk despite problems with your score.
 And you can always take steps to rebuild your credit.

-For more information on repairing your credit record and improving your credit score, get Credit Repair, by Margaret Reiter and Robin Leonard (Nolo).
+For more information on repairing your credit record and improving your credit score, get Credit Repair, by Robin Leonard (Nolo).